-6.5 Additional Safeguards
+6.7 Additional Safeguards

-- 6.5.1 Additional safeguards such lighting, signs, beacons, reflectors, clearance/marker lights, flags, flag-persons and pilot/escort vehicles may be required.
-Carriers are responsible for providing all necessary safeguard items. - 6.5.2 Permits for movement of structures or other objects over 16' in width are usually coordinated with appropriate DOT&PF maintenance and operations personnel to review the current character of the roadway and make recommendation as to whether or not to allow such movement.
+- 6.7.1 Additional safeguards such as lighting, signs, beacons, reflectors, clearance/marker lights, flags, flag-persons, and pilot/escort vehicles may be required.
+Carriers are responsible for providing all necessary safeguard items. - 6.7.2 Permits for movement of structures or other loads over 16 feet in width may be coordinated with appropriate DOT&PF maintenance and operations personnel to review the characteristics of the roadway and make recommendation as to whether or not to allow such movement.

-Maximum widths, including eaves, shall be in keeping with road widths and the ability to maintain a 10' wide emergency or opposing traffic lane. - 6.5.3 When an adequate emergency traffic lane cannot be provided, reduction in size of buildings or other very large structures by severance or removal of portions may be required.
-Coordination with local police and/or State troopers may also be required. - 6.5.4 A moving or rotating road closure may be required with adequate pilot/escort vehicles. - 6.5.5 An approved traffic control plan may be required to assure movement is made under the safest possible conditions. - 6.5.6 The CVCSC may specify the hours of operation and may limit the distance traveled during a given time period.
+- 6.7.3 When an adequate emergency traffic lane cannot be provided, reduction in size of buildings or other very large structures by severance or removal of portions may be required.
+Coordination with local police and/or State troopers may also be required. - 6.7.4 A moving or rotating road closure may be required with adequate pilot/escort vehicles. - 6.7.5 An approved traffic control plan, or plan to mitigate safety concerns approved by the Regional Safety Engineer, Director of MSCVC, or designee may be required to assure movement is made under the safest possible conditions. - 6.7.6 The CVCSC may specify the hours of operation and may limit the distance traveled during a given time period.

-SECTION 7 - OVERLENGTH PERMITS
+SECTION 7 - OVER-LENGTH PERMITS